 Puerto Rican food is always the winner at my home, so it was time to finally make Puerto Rican-style carne guisada, but vegan and sin carne.
 Also known as vegan beef stew.

-Puerto Rican carne guisada is a beef stew that’s usually made with beef stew meat.
+Puerto Rican carne guisada is a comforting beef stew that’s usually made with beef stew meat and is typically served for dinner.
 It also includes potatoes, carrots, Puerto Rican seasonings, and tomato sauce.

 For this dish, we're using the traditional ingredients but swapping out the beef for portabella mushroom caps, which makes for a great meat alternative.
 They are chewy, tender, and have a natural umami flavor to them.